 2. Dyslexia treatment and cognitive training

-The word “cognition” is defined as “the act or process of knowing.”
+“Cognition” is defined as “the act or process of knowing.”
 Cognitive skills, therefore, refer to those skills that make it possible for us to know.
-They have more to do with the mechanisms of how we learn, rather than with any actual knowledge.
+They have more to do with the mechanisms of how we learn than with any actual knowledge.

 A body of evidence has shown that children with dyslexia struggle not only in reading, spelling, writing, and reading comprehension but have multiple cognitive deficits.
 Cognitive psychology has now linked many brain-based skills to dyslexia: phonological awareness; verbal fluency; attention and executive functions; visual attention; visuospatial abilities; processing speed; short-term memory; auditory working memory; visual memory and visual sequential memory; visual long-term memory, especially for details; verbal long-term memory; and rapid naming.

 Weak cognitive skills prevent a process called orthographic mapping.
 Every word has three forms: its sounds, spelling, and meaning.
-Orthographic mapping involves the brain linking the three forms of the word and storing them together in long-term memory.
+Orthographic mapping involves the brain linking the three word forms and storing them together in long-term memory.
 Orthographic mapping allows for instant word recognition, fluent reading, and accurate spelling.

 Unfortunately, cognitive training, popularly known as brain training, has fallen into disfavor among learning disability practitioners.
-In one study, that without a doubt contributed to the distrust of brain training, viewers of the BBC science program Bang Goes the Theory were recruited to practice a series of online tasks for a minimum of ten minutes a day, three times a week, for six weeks.
+In one study that contributed to the distrust of brain training, viewers of the BBC science program Bang Goes the Theory were recruited to practice a series of online tasks for a minimum of ten minutes a day, three times a week, for six weeks.

-A total of 11,430 volunteers aged from 18 to 60 completed the study, and although they improved on the tasks, “no evidence was found for transfer effects to untrained tasks, even when those tasks were cognitively closely related” (Owen et al., 2010).
+A total of 11,430 volunteers aged 18 to 60 completed the study.
+Although they improved on the tasks, “no evidence was found for transfer effects to untrained tasks, even when those tasks were cognitively closely related” (Owen et al., 2010).

 3. Dyslexia treatment targeting two brain regions

-Edublox’s dyslexia treatment program is aligned with the Orton-Gillingham approach, which is excellent at developing the sounding out area, but our program simultaneously targets the brain’s VWFA, crucial for fluent reading.
+Edublox’s dyslexia treatment program is aligned with the Orton-Gillingham approach, which is excellent at developing the sounding out area.
+However, our program simultaneously targets the brain’s VWFA, which is crucial for fluent reading.